8fold/content-8fold.handbook/operations/content.md

 * distribute authority & decision making, and
 * shift traditional power dynamics

-8fold does not have employees, only various operating agreements with its [user groups](/user-groups); any party can opt-out at any time.
+8fold does not have employees.
+We rely only on various operating agreements with [users](/user-groups#users-or-customers); any party can opt-out at any time.

 ## No Management

 As there are no employees, there are no employees to manage; therefore, we are a self-managing system.
 Further, as the system is self-managing and self-organizing we rely on a minimal rule-set to govern and guide behavior in the community.

 8fold does not provide a means to coerce others.

 ## Results-Only Work Environment